Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition

-\emph{Normalization technique for heavy tailed data.} For heavy-tailed data, the block spectral estimation may be unduly affected by the presence of outliers, resulting in spurious change points.
-A remedy is to apply a nonparametric transformation to make the data marginally normal, via applying an instantaneous normal quantile transformation co-ordinate by co-ordinate.
-Specifically, let $F_N$ be the empirical marginal cumulative distribution function (CDF) of a particular component of the time-series data, and $\Phi$ the CDF of the standard normal distribution.
+Here we discuss two techniques to further enhance robustness against outliers and heavy tailed data.
+A challenge arises from inflated block spectral density estimates in the presence of outliers, resulting in an elevated threshold $\tau(\omega)$ thence lower power to change point detection.
+One approach to solving this problem is to determine the threshold via bootstrap that samples blocks whose spectral norm of the spectrum (averaged across frequencies) falls below 90\% of all blocks.
+Another technique is to apply a nonparametric transformation to make the data marginally normal, via applying an instantaneous normal quantile transformation co-ordinate by co-ordinate.
+Specifically, let $F_N$ be the empirical marginal cumulative distribution function (CDF) of a particular component, and $\Phi$ the CDF of the standard normal distribution.
 Then the normal quantile tranformation is effected by the function $\Phi^{-1}\circ \{F_N-1/(2N)\}$.
 For normally distributed data, the transformation is akin to standardization.
-But for heavy-tailed data, the transformation will largely alleviate the impact of outliers and generally improve the algorithmic performance.
+We implemented the former technique in all the numerical results, and we show the benefit of the latter technique for heavy-tailed data in Supplementary \ref{sec:auxsimulation}.